 And yes, developing pedals or a hub with a gauge and an accelerometer is very simple, but adjusting the calculation algorithm so that the measurement is consistent when the force is high, when you're just exerting force, when the temperature drops dramatically (the elasticity of the materials changes enormously), when you're driving over very bumpy terrain (a torment for accelerometers), etc; that's where the complications, the difficulties for the engineers and the years of development are.
 In short, that's where the euros are.

-Any company can manufacture a bicycle component that measures the stem "almost correctly", but developing a reliable system in a multitude of circumstances is not within everyone's reach.
-Knowledge is needed in many areas: elasticity of the material and the changes according to temperature, different elasticity depending on the length of the crank, etc.
+Any company can manufacture a bicycle component that measures power "almost correctly", but developing a system that is reliable in a multitude of circumstances is not within everyone's reach.
+Knowledge is needed in many fields: material elasticity and changes depending on temperature, different elasticity depending on crank length, etc.

 And when there are cyclists who can spend an entire season looking to upload their FTP in 10W, we are not talking about something trivial.
 It is not good to measure by eye, the data obtained must be totally accurate.